Diagnostics and Treatments for Sleep Apnea

 While widely recognized for its prevalence and rampant morbidity in adults, obstructive sleep apnea is a disorder that similarly impacts many children.
 The onset of pediatric sleep apnea is not well understood compared to the adult disease process, but there are known associations with childhood obesity, craniofacial malformations, tonsil and adenoid obstruction, fetal alcohol syndrome, and other developmental disorders.
 While diagnosis and treatment options for adults have advanced in recent years, viable treatments for pediatric patients are used exclusively off label and without definitive safety data.

-Dr. Chen is the Director of the Seattle Children’s Pediatric Sleep Disorders Center, one of very few pediatric focused sleep clinics in the nation.
+Dr. Chen is the Director of the Seattle Children’s Pediatric Sleep Disorders Center.
+Recently, the center expanded and moved to a new state-of-the-art facility that sees patients in clinic during the day and performs sleep studies overnight, making it one of the largest free-standing pediatric-specific sleep centers in the country.
 Much of Dr. Chen’s work is clinically focused as she and her team diagnose pediatric patients with sleep apnea through polysomnogram studies.
-Waitlists for these studies are often months long, and, to date, home diagnostics are not available for pediatric patients, sometimes resulting in months of interrupted sleep, with accompanying physical and emotional consequences for the patients and their families.
+Waitlists for these studies are often months long, and to date, home diagnostics are not available for pediatric patients, sometimes resulting in months of interrupted sleep, with accompanying physical and emotional consequences for the patients and their families.
 Through her clinical work, Dr. Chen has amassed an extensive repository of brain activity and pulmonary data for patient groups suffering from obstructive sleep apnea, as well as posterior fossa malformations, epilepsy, and thoracic insufficiency syndromes.
 Dr. Chen has been working with these data and testing existing diagnostic systems in an effort to make definitive diagnoses and clinical recommendations more expedient and accessible to all patient groups.